MikeKovarik/exifr/README.md

 ### `Exifr` class

-Afore mentioned functions are wrappers that internally:
+Aforementioned functions are wrappers that internally:
 1) instantiate `new Exifr(options)` class
 2) call `.read(file)` to read the file
 3) call `.parse()` or `.extractThumbnail()`

 You can instantiate `Exif` yourself to parse metadata and extract thumbnail efficiently at the same time.

-*In Node.js it's also necessary to close the file with `.file.close()` if it's read in chunked mode.*
+In Node.js it's also necessary to close the file with `.file.close()` if it's read in chunked mode.

 ```js
 let exr = new Exifr(options)